1) Beating the Inner Critic and Actually Starting

 Perfectly fine for a first draft, and infinitely better than nothing at all.

-Olympic athletes.
-They don’t stroll in from the car park, amble up to the starting blocks and win the hundred meters.
+Take Olympic athletes.
+They don’t stroll into the stadium from the car park, amble up to the starting blocks and win the hundred meters.
 They need to warm up first.

 So I can’t hang the laundry, stare at a few bills, then open my laptop expecting a first sentence to make Hemingway weep (except with pain).